n1labs/IDentif.AI/ReadMe.md

 IDentif.AI, a dynamic optimization AI-based platform, identifies the drug-dose parameter space by harnessing the quadratic relationship between biological responses to external perturbations, such as drug/dose inputs [1].
 IDentif.AI analysis of the drug-dose parameter space identifies drug-drug interactions and ranks optimal drug-dosage combinations.

 This package include the in vitro experimental data sets of the 12 drugs currently being explored in clinical trials to combat the COVID-19 disease *(see [manuscript](https://www.medrxiv.org/content/10.1101/2020.05.04.20088104v1))*.
-The Graphpad Prism file was used to plot dose-response curves and to derive efficacy and cytotoxicity concentrations (EC and CC, respectively) at 10, 20 and 50 percent absolute levels.
 The Python and Matlab scripts were used to:
  - Normalise and calculate the raw experimental data into desired outputs: Vero E6, AC16 and THLE-2 %Cytotoxicity and viral activity %Inhibition (Vero E6) using the formula in [Supplementary Materials and Methods](https://www.medrxiv.org/content/10.1101/2020.05.04.20088104v1.supplementary-material).
  - Perform IDentif.AI second-order polynomial regression analysis on the resulting %Cytotoxicity and %Inhibition calculations, identify drug-drug interactions and rank optimal drug-dose combinations
  - Provide a set of graphical and statistical reports of IDentif.AI analysis